Media

 Source: https://en.wikipedia.org/wiki/File:SantaCruz-CuevaManos-P2210651b.jpg

-The first medium ever used is “cave wall”.
+The first medium ever used is the “cave wall”.
 Nevertheless, “prehistory” in this article refers to the era starting with the advent of recording media that I used during my childhood (apart from paper and its derivatives, such as books, notebooks, sketchbooks, …), and ending somewhere in the 90’s of the 20th century, when internet killed the video star.
 (Please do not lookup The Broad Band’s Internet Killed the Video Star, since it contains some material that may be rated as being inappropriate in an academic setting.)

 During this period, media may be categorised under three main categories: